iterative/dvc.org/static/docs/commands-reference/push.md

   backward through the pipeline from the named target(s).
 This means DVC will not push files referenced later in the pipeline than the named target(s).

-- `-R`, `--recursive` - It push data from the cache to the workspace for data files and directories that are referenced in those DVC-files/targets.
+- `-R`, `--recursive` - it push data from the cache to the workspace for data files and directories that are referenced in those DVC-files/targets.
 The `targets` value is expected to be a path to a file or directory, relative to the current location(eg.`data/models/predict.pkl`).